 Al Estrada is an Associate Director for the Division of Youth Services (DYS) and provides oversight of the four DYS Regional Offices.
-This includes the Colorado Youth Detention Continuum (formerly SB 91-94), Contract Residential Program Operations, and the operation of the client management and juvenile parole system.
+This includes the Colorado Youth Detention Continuum (formerly SB 91-94), Behavioral Health and Medical Services, Contract Residential Program Operations, and the operation of the client management and juvenile parole system.

 Kristen Withrow, LCSW, CACII is an Associate Director for the Division of Youth Services (DYS) providing oversight of 12 state operated secure youth centers and educational services for the Division of Youth Services.